Ardnacrusha Power Station Visitor Experience

 Visitors are welcomed to the Ardnacrusha Experience at the newly refurbished visitors’ centre before going out on site to view the impressive headrace canal, locks and tailrace.
 Once inside the station, the living heritage of Shannon Scheme is brought to life through a series of animations which celebrate the history and impact of this iconic project.
 Visitors are given access to the very heart of the station with unique views of the turbine hall and a visit to the original control room.

 ESB is highlighting through its Brighter Future Strategy, the critical role electricity has played in enhancing Irish life since the construction of Ireland’s first power station at Ardnacrusha over 90 years ago and how ESB is leading the secure, affordable transition to a low-carbon energy future for Ireland.

-The free guided tours can accommodate groups of up to 30 people and runs for approximately 90 minutes.
-As this is a working power station, tours are available from Monday – Friday only.
+The guided tours can accommodate groups of up to 30 people including accompanying adults, and runs for approximately 90 minutes.